 We staff each event based on need.
 For smaller events, you may have one trainer; for larger events, you may have multiple.
 We team up with a talented network of professionals – researchers, strategists, coordinators, and creatives – who are all committed to helping you achieve your goals.

-You may also meet Tony Moore, a speaker, trainer, and Cultural Architect who has an MS in Organizational Leadership and is a SHRM Senior Certified Professional.
+You may also meet Tony Moore, a speaker, trainer, culture architect and recovering Human Resources Executive who has an MS in Organizational Leadership and is a SHRM Senior Certified Professional.

 How much does this training cost?